Montana-Media-Arts/webDesignFall2024/_docs/topic-06/03-table-style/03-page.md

 <div class="divider-heading"></div>

 You may wish to "cushion" your cell contents from their borders.
 We do this using the `padding=""` property.
-Generally, we measure this **padding** in pixels, and again, this is something we'll eventually do with CSS.
+Generally, we measure this **padding** in pixels, and again, this is something we'll explore in greater detail with external CSS stylesheets.

 <div class="code-heading">
   <span class="html">HTML</span>